Will pretty pictures alone sell your

 and any critical timescales.

-clients and not the production company so an indication of your budget will
+clients and not the production company.
+An indication of your budget will guide

-guide the producer what options can be considered within your price
+the producer what options can be considered to give you the best solution

-provisional ideas, an indication of what might be produced within your budget
+to respond with provisional ideas, an indication of what might be produced

 It should be noted